jeffskinnerbox/blog/content/ideas/setting-up-guacamole.md

 Now logout and then log back in, using the new account you created.
 Goto the top right-hand menu and select **Settings** > **Users** > **New User** and select the `guacadmin` account and disable it.
-Now do all you administrative work for Guacamole via this new login.
+Now do all your administrative work for Guacamole via this new login.

 #### Step 4: Guacamole Two Factor Authentication (2FA) via Cloudflare Tunnels - DONE
 Guacamole, as currently implemented above,